awsdocs/amazon-route53-docs/doc_source/dns-failover-simple-configs.md

 **Note**
 Route 53 can't check the health of resources that have an IP address in local, private, nonroutable, or multicast ranges\.
 For more information about IP addresses that you can't create health checks for, see [RFC 5735, Special Use IPv4 Addresses](http://tools.ietf.org/html/rfc5735) and [RFC 6598, IANA\-Reserved IPv4 Prefix for Shared Address Space](http://tools.ietf.org/html/rfc6598)\.

-   For more information about creating health checks, see [Creating, Updating, and Deleting Health Checks](health-checks-creating-deleting.md)\.
+   For more information about creating health checks, see [Creating, updating, and deleting health checks](health-checks-creating-deleting.md)\.

 1. You might need to configure router and firewall rules so that Route 53 can send regular requests to the endpoints that you specified in your health checks\.
-For more information, see [Configuring Router and Firewall Rules for Amazon Route 53 Health ChecksConfiguring Router and Firewall Rules for Health Checks](dns-failover-router-firewall-rules.md)\.
+For more information, see [Configuring router and firewall rules for Amazon Route 53 health checksConfiguring router and firewall rules for health checks](dns-failover-router-firewall-rules.md)\.

 1. You create a group of records for your resources, for example, a group of weighted records\.
 You can mix alias and non\-alias records, but they all must have the same value for **Name**, **Type**, and **Routing Policy**\.